egnyte/integrations-cookbook/book/auth.md

 Egnyte APIs use OAuth2.

 - API key (also known as client_id) - is the identifier of an application/integration
-- API token (also known as access_token) - auth token generated for a particular user using the API key and OAuth flow
+- API token (also known as access_token) - is the auth token generated for a particular user using the API key and OAuth flow

 We are providing a helper service *"Enhanced Auth Service"* to our partners developing apps that adds an additional step before OAuth Auth Code flow to ask the user about their Egnyte Connect domain (what's a domain? see [definitions](definitions.md))

-You should evaluate using the service before trying anything else.
+You should consider using the service before trying anything else.
 More on that below.

 Our online documentation lists various methods of getting an access token: